bridget-basiq/developers/content/API-Reference/3+Stations/query-tariffs.md

 ---

 # Query station tariff list
 To get an overview of the charging costs and optional setup fee you can run the query station tariff list.
 Within this list you will find all costs per station.

-The tariff list is part of our premium feature pack.
-Contact [sales]() to discuss the details.
+**Note**: the tariff data is not available when using OCM data.
+Therefor it also unavailable in our [playground]().
+Contact [sales]() for ecomovement data which holds tariff details.

 ## Query
 The `tariffList` query works out of the box and no additional information is required.
 However, you have the option to enable [pagination]() on the query to improve the performance as you can see below.